phug-php/website/doc/en/overview.md

 conditions, iterations, etc.)

-Note that Phug support several versions and doctypes  of HTML but also XML, and you van easily create any format you would need ; as you can customize expressions handling, etc. Phug has much options and extension possibilities, *very* much.
+Note that Phug support several versions and doctypes  of HTML but also XML, and you van easily create any format you would need; as you can customize expressions handling, etc. Phug has much options and extension possibilities, *very* much.